-Euro 2020 disorder 'could have killed'
+Euro 2020 disorder 'could have caused death'

 "Ticketless, drunken and drugged-up thugs" could have caused death as they stormed Wembley before the Euro 2020 final, says a review into the disorder.

-The report by Baroness Louise Casey concluded about 2,000 people got into the England v Italy game illegally.
+The report by Baroness Louise Casey said there was a "collective failure" in planning for the match, which about 2,000 people got into illegally.

 It noted 17 mass breaches of disabled access gates and emergency fire doors.

-Baroness Casey described "an appalling scene of disorder" that turned the final, which Italy won on penalties, into a "day of national shame".
+Lady Casey said the "appalling scene of disorder" as England played Italy led to a "day of national shame".

+- England given one-match stadium ban following unrest at Euro 2020 final

 Her report said there was a "collective failure" in planning for the match on 11 July, including a "vulnerable" stewarding operation lacking experience partly because of the pandemic and the police deployment arriving "too late".